Discovery and Inventory

 Monitor logs, editorial feedback, and content defects after launch.
 Address residual edge cases, optimize migration performance for future runs if needed, and document governance for ongoing content modeling and platform evolution.

-This service focuses on building a controlled, testable migration from WordPress into Drupal with explicit content modeling and repeatable execution.
-The emphasis is on deterministic transformations, traceable mappings, and validation that can be automated and re-run throughout delivery.
-The result is a Drupal platform foundation that is structurally consistent, integration-ready, and maintainable as content volumes and editorial complexity increase.
+This service focuses on building a controlled, testable WordPress content model migration to Drupal with explicit content modeling and repeatable execution.
+The emphasis is on deterministic transformations, traceable mappings, and migration QA and reconciliation that can be automated and re-run throughout delivery.
+The result is a Drupal platform foundation that is structurally consistent, integration-ready, and upgrade-ready for Drupal 10 today and Drupal 11 adoption as content volumes and editorial complexity increase.

 Collect a complete view of WordPress content, taxonomies, users, media, and plugin-driven data.
 Identify edge cases and define what will be migrated, transformed, consolidated, or retired.